awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ssm-patchbaseline.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Sources`  <a name="cfn-ssm-patchbaseline-sources"></a>
-Information about the patches to use to update the instances, including target operating systems and source repositories\.
-Applies to Linux instances only\.
+Information about the patches to use to update the managed nodes, including target operating systems and source repositories\.
+Applies to Linux managed nodes only\.
 *Required*: No
 *Type*: List of [PatchSource](aws-properties-ssm-patchbaseline-patchsource.md)
 *Maximum*: `20`